Khrysis-aard/plugins/README.md

 </details>

-wid - Manages weapon IDs with Keep-flag awareness, supporting both Dual-Wield and Held modes with automatic equipment synchronization.
+wid - Automatically stores weapon IDs and provides smart-equip (won) and smart-remove (woff) commands based on your (K) flagged gear.

 Plugins with update scripts so far - Aoe_Atk_Manager, CycleCastSpells, Practice_all_or_list, FT2_portal, Potion_tracker